 Berries you can find on Biscan Cove Path include blueberries, partridgeberries, crackerberries, raspberries and cranberries.

-Photos and stories featuring Biscan Cove Path:
+More photos and stories on Biscan Cove Path:

 - Northern Lights over Newfoundland - September 2015